How to Start a Skincare Routine From Scratch

 Sunscreen

 Sunscreen is one of the most important parts of your face care routine.
-It protects your skin from UV rays that cause premature aging, pigmentation, and skin cancer.
+It helps protect your skin from UV rays that contribute to signs of aging and uneven tone.

 Apply about a quarter teaspoon to cover the face and neck, and reapply every two hours if you’re spending time outdoors.